 Address: Albertinaplatz 1, 1010 Vienna

-4 The Austrian National Library
+5. The Austrian National Library

-Address: Josefsplatz 1, 1015 Wien
+Address: Josefsplatz 1, 1010 Wien

-5 The Vienna Museum
+6. The Vienna Museum

-The main collections are held in Vienna Museum Karlsplatz, home to historical and art exhibits from the Neolithic period onwards, and in Vienna Museum Hermesvilla, a restored palace with exhibits relating to the history of Emperor Franz Joseph and his wife Elisabeth who stayed a few days here each year.
+The main collections are held in Vienna Museum Karlsplatz, home to historical and art exhibits from the Neolithic period onwards, and in Vienna Museum Hermesvilla.
+This restored palace with exhibits relating to the history of Emperor Franz Joseph and his wife Elisabeth who stayed a few days here each year.

 Address: 4 Karlsplatz, 1010 Wien

-6 The Technical Museum
+7. The Technical Museum

-Emperor Franz Joseph laid the foundation stone of Vienna's new Technical Museum in 1908, and by the time it opened in 1918, it was home to a substantial collection of technological innovations.
+Emperor Franz Joseph laid the foundation stone of Vienna's new Technical Museum (Technisches Museum Wien) in 1908, and by the time it opened in 1918, it was home to a substantial collection of technological innovations.
 Today, its collections provide a cross-section of the development of technology, commerce, and industry, with special reference to Austria's contribution to these fields.